-Sleeping on freshly laundered, perfectly hand-ironed bed linens is one of life’s little luxuries … the ultimate bedtime indulgence.
+Sleeping on freshly laundered, perfectly hand finished bed linens is one of life’s little luxuries… the ultimate bedtime indulgence.

-Dining on table linens that have been cleaned and hand ironed to perfection is a must for any dinner party.
+Dining on table linens that have been cleaned and hand finished to perfection is a must for any table setting — casual or formal.

 Check back soon for a link to our new, expanded website – www.RaveFrenchLaundryLinenCare.com – a website devoted solely to the care of fine bed and table linens.